Self-hosted vs SaaS

 Beyond Software Encryption

-While Rocket.Chat and Mattermost offer encryption, they typically rely on software-managed keys stored on the filesystem or in database variables.
-If the server is compromised, the keys are vulnerable.
+Rocket.Chat and Mattermost use software-managed keys stored on the filesystem or in database variables.
+If the server is compromised, those keys are vulnerable.

-Plexichat changes the model: Our master keys are derived from physical hardware (TPM 2.0).
-Even with root access to the OS, the encryption root cannot be exported, ensuring your organization’s data remains unreadable if the server environment is breached.
+Plexichat changes the model: Master keys are derived from physical hardware (TPM 2.0).
+Even with root access to the OS, the encryption root cannot be exported, ensuring your organization's data remains unreadable if the server environment is breached.

 Modern, Decoupled Architecture

-Legacy systems often ship as monolithic blocks that are hard to scale and inspect.
-Plexichat is engineered from the ground up as three distinct, independently deployable layers: a high-performance FastAPI REST engine, a real-time WebSocket Gateway, and a stateless client.
+Plexichat is engineered as three distinct, independently deployable layers: a high-performance FastAPI REST engine, a real-time WebSocket Gateway, and a stateless client.

 This architecture allows security teams to place fine-grained firewall rules between components and scale the real-time gateway independently of the API logic.
 Production-ready defaults mean only security tokens and database credentials need configuration.